How To Choose A Credit Card in Australia: Steps & Best Tips

 Look at:

-• Payment habits – Do you usually pay the statement balance in full, or do you sometimes carry a balance?
+Payment habits – do you usually pay the balance required by the due date, or do you sometimes carry a balance?

-• Financial goals – Are you focused on minimising fees, managing interest costs, earning rewards, or consolidating existing card debt?
+Financial goals – are you focused on minimising fees, reducing interest costs, accessing rewards, or managing existing card debt?

-A simple rule of thumb: if you regularly pay in full, fees and rewards may matter more; if you sometimes carry a balance, the purchase rate and fee structure can matter more.
-This is general information only — your best option depends on your circumstances.
+A practical rule of thumb is to match the card’s features to the way you expect to use it.
+For example, if you regularly repay the relevant balance by the due date, rewards or annual fees may matter more to you.
+If you expect to carry a balance, the interest rate and fee structure may become more important.
+This is general information only and your best option depends on your circumstances.

 Step 3: Understand and compare card features